Drew Waters Preview, Player Props: Royals vs. Red Sox

 Drew Waters At The Plate

-- Waters is hitting .228 with six doubles, five triples, eight home runs and 20 walks.
+- Waters has six doubles, five triples, eight home runs and 21 walks while batting .228.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.